-What is food loss and food waste?
+What are food loss and food waste?

 In terms of waste management, food waste is that kind of waste resulting from food that is thrown away.
 See other types of waste here